-The craft brewery on Rayen Avenue in Youngstown won a silver medal in the Belgian-style Sour Ale category at the Great American Beer Festival in September for its Earth & Aether.
+The craft brewery on Rayen Avenue in Youngstown won a silver medal at the Great American Beer Festival in September for its Earth & Aether.
+The brew was in the Belgian-style Sour Ale category.

 More than 50 entries were accepted in the category from brewers nationwide.
-Autumn Arch Beer Project of Newark, Delaware, finished first; Angel City Brewery of Los Angeles finished third.
+Autumn Arch Beer Project of Newark, Del., finished first; Angel City Brewery of Los Angeles finished third.
 The competition took place Sept.
 21-23.

-The brewery and pub at 126 E. Rayen Ave. entered the Great American festival in the past, but it’s not something it does every year.
-The competition is fierce, and the entry fee is high.
+Noble Creature has entered the Great American Beer Festival in the past, but it’s not something it does every year.
+The competition is fierce and the entry fee is high.

-Earth & Aether is “a pretty crazy beer that is based on a Belgian lambic,” Gerhart said.
+Earth & Aether is “a pretty crazy beer that is based on a Belgian lambic,” Gerhart says.
 “We only brew it in the winter.”

-The brew uses spontaneous fermentation, a process that harks back to the earliest days of brewing.
+The brew utilizes spontaneous fermentation, a process that harks back to the earliest days of brewing.

-The beer that was submitted to the contest was actually a blend of three batches made over three consecutive years.
+The beer submitted was actually a blend of three batches made over three consecutive years.

-Beer lovers, unfortunately, won’t be able to drink it at Noble Creature because it’s all gone.
+Beer lovers won’t be able to drink the winning beer at Noble Creature because it’s all gone.

-However, Gerhart just finished up a new batch that is also a blend of previous efforts and this year’s output.
-It will be available by the end of December, in time for Noble Creature’s sixth anniversary celebration.
+However, Gerhart just finished a new batch that is also a blend and includes this year’s output.
+It will be available by the end of December, when Noble Creature celebrates its sixth anniversary.

-“It’s one of the last romantic aspects of brewing,” he said.
+“It’s one of the last romantic aspects of brewing,” he says.
 “And it’s a blend of three different years.
 We approached it like a winemaker.”

 The Great American Beer Festival has 101 categories.

-There are more than 400 breweries in Ohio, and close to 10,000 nationwide.
+There are more than 400 breweries in Ohio and nearly 10,000 nationwide.